danieldurrans/Digital-Estate-Emergency-Kit/README.md

 The kit currently consists of a template that you can fill out and modify for your own specific needs.
 I have tried to cover everything I thought would be relevant for a competent person to make a good start at managing my digital life.

 - [Template - Digital Estate Emergency Kit](https://github.com/danieldurrans/Digital-Estate-Emergency-Kit/blob/main/Template%20-%20Digital%20Estate%20Emergency%20Kit.md)
+- [Process](Process.md) you can follow to create your kit
 - [Password Managers](Password%20Managers.md) - How to grant access to a trusted third party
+- [Resources] related to emergency kits and digital estate management

 ## Licence